s3xysteak/fnclip/README.md

 ### if you do not want `index`

-Do not add/update index file.
+This will prevent adding/updating index file.

 ```sh
 pnpx fnclip add pipe --no-index